England recall Farrell and Vunipola to face Wales

 Marchant is one of four players to retain his spot from last weekend's defeat by Wales, alongside full-back Freddie Steward, prop Will Stuart and lock George Martin.

-Ellis Genge is expected to win his 50th cap from the bench.
+Ben Earl will make his first start for England after 15 previous appearances as a replacement, while Ellis Genge is expected to win his 50th cap from the bench.

 "We are very much looking forward to our return to Twickenham Stadium on Saturday, and the opportunity to play in front of our supporters again," said Borthwick.